-A: Philharmonia is a pre-professional training orchestra composed almost entirely of Music Department majors.
+A: Philharmonia is a pre-professional training orchestra composed almost entirely of Music Performance and Music Education majors.
 It has an intensive rehearsal and performance schedule, regularly plays for opera productions, and has made commercial recordings.
 It is led primarily by faculty conductors and requires a major time commitment during and outside of rehearsal.
 Symphony is the campus-wide orchestra, open by audition to all orchestral instrumentalists with a UCLA affiliation.
-Symphony conductors are UCLA graduate student conducting majors.
+Symphony conductors are UCLA graduate student conducting majors, supervised by Professor Stulberg.

-Q: Do any Music Department majors play in Symphony?
-Is preference given to Music Department majors in auditions for Symphony?
+Q: Do Music Performance and Music Education majors play in Symphony?
+Is preference given to Music Performance and Music Education majors in auditions for Symphony?

-A: Non-string sections in Symphony consist of approximately 80-90% Music Department majors.
-Auditions are completely open; there are no woodwind, brass, percussion, harp or keyboard spots "reserved" for Music Department majors.
-If two players are tied in terms of audition results, however, preference will generally be given to the Music Department major.
-With very few exceptions, all string players in Symphony are non-Music Department majors.
+A: Non-string sections in Symphony consist of approximately 80-90% Music Performance and Music Education majors.
+Auditions are completely open; there are no woodwind, brass, percussion, harp or keyboard spots "reserved" for Music Performance or Music Education majors.
+If two players are tied in terms of audition results, however, preference will generally be given to the Music Performance or Music Education major.
+With very few exceptions, all string players in Symphony are non-performance majors.

-Q: As a Music Department major, may I play in more than one of the three ensembles in the same quarter?
+Q: As a Music Performance or Music Education major, may I play in more than one of the three ensembles in the same quarter?

 A: Yes.
 Students occasionally enroll in more than one of the three large ensembles in a given quarter.
-Also, if one of the ensembles programs a work requiring a larger wind/brass/percussion/keyboard/harp complement that is officially enrolled in the ensemble (e.g., Stravinsky "The Rite of Spring" or Mahler Symphony No. 5), the instructors may propose to students in one of the other ensembles that they also participate in the rehearsals and performances of this work.
+Also, if one of the ensembles programs a work requiring a larger wind/brass/percussion/keyboard/harp complement than is officially enrolled in the ensemble (e.g., Stravinsky "The Rite of Spring" or Mahler Symphony No. 6), the instructors may propose to students in one of the other ensembles that they also participate in the rehearsals and performances of this work.
 Under these circumstances, the student may also receive course credit for their "guest" appearance in this additional ensemble, but such "double duty" does not carry forward and replace future ensemble participation requirements.

-Q: As a non-Music Department major, may I join Symphony quarter by quarter or is the commitment for the entire year?
+Q: As a non-Music Performance or non-Music Education major, may I join Symphony quarter by quarter or is the commitment for the entire year?